Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 learning methods do not optimize for is getting a structural form of the model.
-Machine learning models for classification can take different structural forms (ranging from linear models, to sets of rules, to more Complex non-linear forms), and it may not always be possible to write them down in a compact form as an equation.
+Machine learning models for classification can take different structural forms (ranging from linear models, to sets of rules, to more complex non-linear forms), and it may not always be possible to write them down in a compact form as an equation.
 This does not, however, make them incomprehensible or uninterpretable.
 Another focus of machine learning models for supervised learning is prediction, and not necessarily causal inference^[The topic of causal inference is addressed in more